 Purchase APR: 0% for 7 months, then 14.49% - 24.49% (Variable)

 The Deserve Edu Mastercard (Review) is designed to be more accessible than the average student credit card.
 It’s made for students without a credit history at all, providing an easy first step into the world of credit.

 The main attraction of the Deserve Edu is how easy it is to get.
 No credit history or SSN required, and no annual fee.
-If you need a card like that you’ll find few competitors, especially as an international student without a SSN.
+If you need a card like that you’ll find few competitors, especially as an international student without an SSN.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
-It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.
+It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.